Backfill events with S3 pull

 }'

-A successful request returns an HTTP 200 OK message code and an empty response body.
+A successful request returns an HTTP 200 OK message code and the task ID (taskId) in the response body.

 Once events start flowing into Lumi, you can search them.
-See Search events with Lumi for details and information on supported search syntax.
+See Search events with Lumi for details on how to search and Lumi query syntax for a list of supported operators.

 S3 object filters